Sayt123/CSGO-Surf-Load-Screens/README.md

 Server owners: ⚠ **If you are using my images on your server, please do not edit the images to advertise in any way.
 Please leave the images as stock.**

 Throw this in your fastdl, in bzip2 format in the same directory it will be sent to for clients above.
-You can use the included **bzip.bat** filed included if you have 7zip installed.
+You can use the included **bzip.bat** or **bzip.sh** file included if you have 7zip installed.
 You **need** a plugin to add the radar images to the client download table, or bake that feature into your timer, whatnot.
 **downloads_simple.ini** contains all file names and paths for the files, copy and paste it into your **downloads_simple.ini** so that players download all of them when they join your server.